How Is Each Part of Medicare Funded?

 How are Medicare Supplement plans funded?

-The federal government relies on two trust funds to finance Medicare services provided through Medicare Part A and Medicare Parts B and D, respectively.
+The government uses two trust funds to pay for Medicare Parts A, B and D.

 Frequently asked questions